Financial-Times/origami-image-service/README.md

 ### My Integration Tests are failing or running too long

-We implemented redis caching to track image hostnames, but Heroku will change database URLs from time to time and you might need to update `REDIS_URL` in doppler in `C` config to run integration tests successfully.
+We implemented redis caching to track image hostnames, but Heroku will change database URLs from time to time and you might need to update `REDIS_URL` in doppler in `CI` config to run integration tests successfully.

 ### Requesting a PNG but being returned a JPG, why is that?